funnsam/funnsam-Client/README.md

 funnsam Client is a client focused on 1.8, and might do newest versions if I wants to

-## How to Install
+## How to Install (For "other" target)
-1. Download latest version
-2. Go to %appdata%/.minecraft/versions
+1. Go to %appdata%/.minecraft/versions
-3. Extract the folder to there
+2. Extract the folder inside the zip you should downloaded to there
-4. Enjoy! :)
+3. Enjoy! :)

 ## Features
 - [X] Optifine Embedded Inside